Wing Commander RN Bateson 39054 DFC RAF AVM Robert Norman Bateson CB DSO & Bar DFC 1912—1986

 Another small technical point about this fascinating set of images: as scans from negatives, it’s all but impossible to say whether left vs right is always represented correctly in the final image here.

-It may be the equally stocky figure of Bateson, looking somewhat distant, in the row behind Embry and third man to his right.
+It may be the equally stocky figure of Bateson, looking somewhat distant, in the row behind Embry, three places to the right.
 A pilot, his rank appears to be Wing Commander while his ribbons seem consistent with a DSO and DFC set.
 Bateson and Embry would be further recognised with honours and awards after the war.

 These men and the Mosquito Squadrons under their command had carried out a number of high-profile precision strikes against Gestapo HQs across Occupied Europe in 1944 and 1945, to aid captive Resistance personnel.
 Their success was not without cost: to their own men, to the French, Dutch and Danish Resistance, and to civilians—yet met, by all concerned, with stoic bravery.